East 180th Street station: New York, Westchester and Boston Railway platforms

 Directly to the east of the platforms are the platforms of the old New York, Westchester and Boston Railway's 180th Street station.
-The station was designed by Fellheimer & Long with Allen H. Stem Associated Architects.
-Its design is reminiscent of late 19th and early 20th century revivals.
 After the demise of NYW&B in 1937, a portion of the main line was bought by the city of New York, which converted it into the subway and renamed it the IRT Dyre Avenue Line.
 The line north of Dyre Avenue and south of East 180th Street was abandoned and demolished, leaving the Dyre Avenue Line with no rail connections, so subway service debuted in 1940 as a full-time shuttle.

 In 1957, a flyover connection between the IRT White Plains Road and Dyre Avenue Lines opened, allowing trains from the latter to travel to Manhattan and Brooklyn.
 All services that formerly used the NYW&B tracks and platforms moved to the White Plains Road Line platforms and tracks.